-Lighting is provided by a skylight & overhead lights that are controlled by an ON/OFF switch in the cabin switch panel.
+A window at the front of the cabin provides daylight.
+Additional lighting is provided by overhead lights that are controlled by an ON/OFF switch in the cabin switch panel.
 There is also a 120 volt GFI outlet.

 Microwave Oven